vicwomg/pikaraoke/README.md

 ## What's new (1.2)

-- The player and splash screen is now HTML-based (was: pygame + vlc).
-Less pesky dependencies, and now you can run pikaraoke as a dedicated server process and don't have to have your pi connected to the TV!
+The player and splash screen is now HTML-based

+Why?
+Less pesky dependencies for one.
+Pygame was previously used to render the splash screen and VLC would pop on top of it.
+Both these packages proved to be difficult to maintain on Raspberry Pi OS versions.
+This has been replaced with a browser-based renderer which will host both the splash screen and video playback (streamed via ffmpeg) which should work much better on a wide variety of OS.
+Secondly, this means standalone server support: now you can run pikaraoke as a dedicated server process, launch the splash screen on a remote browser, and don't have to have your pi connected to the TV!

 - Splash screen player is way more dynamic feature-rich now
+- Better python environment handling and yt-dlp install isolation
-- Lots of bugfixes and improvements from the backlog
+- Lots of under-the-hood bugfixes and improvements from the backlog
 - Sunfly-inspired singing dolphin logo and screensaver :)

 ## Features